 Picnic and day-use areas

 The picnic area is located in a picturesque bush setting on the northern bank of the Auburn River.
-Picnic tables, toilets and a gas barbecue are provided.
+Picnic tables, toilet and a gas barbecue are provided.
 Bring your own drinking water.
 River water is unsuitable for drinking.
 No bins are provided; visitors are asked to take their rubbish with them.

 Viewing wildlife